2017 Atlantic hurricane season: Tropical Storm Bret

 A low-latitude tropical wave emerged into the Atlantic from the west coast of Africa on June 13.
 Initially accompanied by a large area of convection, the showers and thunderstorms quickly diminished by later that day.
 After an increase in shower and thunderstorm activity later on, as well as the development of a well-defined circulation, the system was classified as Tropical Storm Bret while located about 185 mi east-southeast of Trinidad at 18:00 UTC on June 19.
 Bret intensified slightly further, peaking with maximum sustained winds of 45 kn around 02:00 UTC the following day.
 Simultaneously, the storm made landfall in southwestern Trinidad.
 After briefly emerging in the Caribbean, Bret made another landfall on the Paria Peninsula of Venezuela around 09:00 UTC on June 20.
 Increasing wind shear, the storm's relatively fast forward speed, and land interaction caused Bret to dissipate about three hours later.
 The remnants later contributed to the formation of Hurricane Dora in the eastern Pacific.

-Bret was the earliest named storm to form in the Main Development Region on record.
-In Trinidad, the storm produced sustained winds of 48 mph and gusts up to 71 mph at Guayaguayare.
+In Trinidad, Bret produced sustained winds of 48 mph and gusts up to 71 mph at Guayaguayare.
 Nearly 100 homes on the island suffered roof damage.
 Winds also downed some utility poles, causing power outages.
 With precipitation peaking at 4.76 in in Penal, several towns in southern and central Trinidad were flooded.
 One person on the island died after he slipped and fell while running across a makeshift bridge; the fatality is considered indirectly related to Bret.
 On the island of Tobago, a man's house collapsed on him; he eventually succumbed to his injuries a week later.
 In Venezuela, mudslides damaged or destroyed a number of homes on Margarita Island.
 On the mainland, about 800 families were significantly affected in Miranda state, of whom 400 lost their homes.